Prof. Trudo Lemmens writes in Slate magazine about for-profit ethics reviews

 Thursday, April 6, 2006

-Read the open letter (PDF).
+Read the full commentary (PDF).

 Canada's First Law-and-Justice-Themed High School Program Launched